 - salt pepper

-Place the peeled and deveined shrimp into a bowl and add 1/3 of the sauce.
-Toss and marinade 30 minutes.
+- Place the peeled and deveined shrimp into a bowl and add 1/3 of the sauce.
+Toss and marinate for 30 minutes.

 - Whisk in the cornstarch to the reserved marinade and set aside.

-Heat a cast iron skillet or wok on high heat, add olive oil and broccoli, salt and pepper and cook 5-6 minutes just until soft.
+- Heat a skillet (I use cast iron) or wok on high heat, add olive oil and broccoli, salt and pepper and cook 5-6 minutes just until soft.
 Remove from pan and set aside.

-- Add the butter to the skillet and add shrimp discarding and marinade.
-Cook until the shrimp turns pink about 2 minutes each side.
+- Add the butter to the skillet and add shrimp discarding any marinade.
+Cook until the shrimp turns pink about 2 minutes on each side.

 - Add in the reserved sauce and bring to a simmer.
 Add in the broccoli and toss until heated through.